The Warriors' Day Parade Council remembers our fallen heroes who served so bravely in Canada's military services defending our freedom.

 Master Warrant Officer James Morris WEBB

 Master Warrant Officer Canadian Army WWII Veteran Retired Employee CN Rail Passed away after a short battle with cancer at St. Michael's Hospital on December 31, 2009 in his 92nd year.
 Predeceased by his loving wife Vyvyan of 60 years.
 Beloved father of Anmarie Jean and Vyvyan Ruth.
 Predeceased by his sisters and brothers-in-law Bessie (Mike Ordon), Ida (Al Goodis) and Edith (Herman Bergson).
-James was a life member of the Royal Canadian Legion Branch 46 (Swansea), life member of the Warriors' Day Parade Council and member of St. Olave's Church.
+James was a life member of the Royal Canadian Legion Branch 46 (Swansea), Life Member of the Warriors' Day Parade Council and member of St. Olave's Church.
 The family wishes to sincerely thank the doctors at St. Michael's Hospital: Dr. I. Gora, Dr. K. Connelly, Dr. L. Hicks, Dr. T. Moore, Dr. D. Abosh, Dr. M. Trinkaus; Betty Upward RN and the nurses and staff of 2 Queen for their care and support.
 Friends may call at the Turner & Porter 'Yorke' Chapel, 2357 Bloor St. W., at Windermere, Toronto, on Tuesday from 2-4 and 7-9 p.m.
 Funeral Service in the Chapel on Wednesday, January 6, 2010 at 11 a.m.
 Interment Pine Hills Cemetery.
 If desired, donations to Mission of Seafarers, Pier 51, 8 Unwin Ave., Toronto, ON M5A 1A1, would be appreciated by the family.

 2008